leahneukirchen/xlossage/README.md

 xlossage contains parts lifted from xorg-xinput:

 Copyright 1996 by Frederic Lepied, France. <Frederic.Lepied@sugix.frmug.org>
-Copyright 2013 by Christian Neukirchen <http://purl.org/net/chneukirchen>
+Copyright 2013, 2025 by Leah Neukirchen <leah@vuxu.org>

 Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is  hereby granted without fee, provided that